Police Federation chair John Apter suspended over sexual touching claims

 A spokesman for the federation said Mr Apter had been suspended from his role after being suspended by his police force.

-He said it had "acted as swiftly as possible" but is unable to give any further comment.
+He said it had "acted as swiftly as possible" but was unable to give any further comment.

 The body's vice-chair Ché Donald will now fulfil all commitments "until further notice".